StringEpsilon/Alnilam/README.md

 ## TODO for 1.0

-* [ ] Verify that the build output and package.json are in order
+* [x] Verify that the build output and package.json are in order
 * [x] Publish the package.
-* [ ] Outline (or implement) API changes and refactorings for future work.
+* [x] Outline (or implement) API changes and refactorings for future work.
-	* [ ] Document the API differences properly in a separate document.
+	* [x] Document the API differences properly in a separate document.
 * [ ] Figure out typing for withRouter()
 * [ ] Figure out how to properly publish types along side the normal output.
 * [x] Integrate typescript to rollup build without mandating tslib dependency.
+* [ ] Wait for history 5.0.